 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Twelve months of experience as a Financial Services Specialist 3.
+Twelve months of experience as a Public Benefits Specialist 3.

 Equivalent education/experience: Experience examining/processing loan applications, medical insurance or rehabilitation claims, unemployment insurance claims, or a job providing staff support in financial eligibility determination, or in a job analyzing, verifying, and evaluating financial data and information, will substitute year for year, for education and experience;

-Satisfactory completion of the agency’s Financial Services Specialist Training Program.
+Satisfactory completion of the agency’s Public Benefits Specialist Training Program.

-Out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food stamp programs will be considered toward experience
+Out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food benefit programs will be considered toward experience.

 Class Specification History